 Content and implementation

-The programme is taught in English.
+The program is given in English.

-Main fields of study: SV = Forestry science, BI = Biology
+Main fields of study: SV = Forestry Science, BI = Biology

-Course (main field of study, specialisation)
+Course (main field of study, level)

 Year 1